36bits/msmquote/README.md

 **msmquote** is a Java application for updating current and historical security quotes and current currency exchange rates in Microsoft Money files.

-Quote data can be updated for any security or currency where a quote is available from these currently supported sources:
+Quote data can be updated for any security or currency where a quote is available from these supported sources:

 * The [Yahoo Finance](https://finance.yahoo.com) quote data API
 * A Google Sheets spreadsheet with quote data provided by the [GOOGLEFINANCE](https://support.google.com/docs/answer/3093281) security information function